 The socio-economic baseline survey of villages surrounding Thor Heyerdahl Climate Park has reviled shocking facts: 70% of the 5000 population lives below one USD per day.
-It is a big challenge to create new and better livelihoods for our disadvantaged neighbours.
+It is a big challenge to create new and better livelihoods for our disadvantaged neighbors.
 They need support to overcome abject poverty.

-We have started with the poorest of the poor, the charcoal producers who destroy the mangrove forests to eek out a meagre living.
+We have started with the poorest of the poor, the charcoal producers who destroy the mangrove forests to seek out a living.
 Their monthly income is less than USD 80 per family (often with more than 4 children).
 It is important to provide them with other and better income to avoid further destruction of the mangrove forests.
-A community committee has been established with village leaders to produce a plan for rapid poverty reduction with sustainable development of the area.
+A community committee has been established with village leaders to produce a plan for rapid poverty reduction with the sustainable development of the area.

 You are welcome as a partner.
 With more support, we can do more for disadvantaged communities in the global village.

 Further support from WIF to local communities is by creating sustainable income opportunities using the natural environment.
 Including Seaweed production and virgin coconut oil production.
 Additional support is given to families in the form of school support, solar panels and lamps, energy-saving cookstoves, safe drinking water supplies and support with social enterprises.